Littleport: Governance

-Littleport is a civil parish with an elected council.
-Parish council meetings are held in the Barn.
+Littleport is a civil parish with an elected town council.
+Town council meetings are held in the Barn.

 The second tier of local government in Littleport was Ely Rural District from 1894 to 1974, when East Cambridgeshire District Council was formed based in Ely.
 The third tier is Cambridgeshire County Council.

-The parish belongs to the parliamentary constituency of North East Cambridgeshire.
+The parish belongs to the parliamentary constituency of Ely and East Cambridgeshire.

 Economy

 Thomas Peacock, who founded the gentlemen's tailoring chain Hope Brothers, was born in Littleport in 1829.
 Peacock had several shops in London starting from one in Ludgate Hill.
 The first three-storey Hope Brothers shirt and collar-making factory was opened in the village in 1881 in White Hart Lane.
 By 1891 it was employing 300–400 women and children.
 It had a social club and library.
 For a period in the 1940s and 1950s, Hope Brothers also manufactured the England football kit.
 The factory was later taken over by Burberry.

 From 1979 to 1983, the firm of Jim Burns guitars was based in Padnal Road in Littleport.
 It produced guitars such as the Steer, popularized by Billy Bragg.